GSA/open-gsa-redesign/_apidocs/exclusions-api.md

 08/15/2019 | v1.1 | * Added Beta.SAM.Gov to the page title. <br><br> *Updated the Alpha endpoint to v1. <br><br> *Added Secondary Address fields.
 09/25/2019 | v1.2 | Beta endpoints for public FOUO and Sensitive API were updated from version 0.9 to version 1.0.
 11/25/2019 | v1.3 | * Added D&B Disclaimer in the Additional Information section.<br><br> * Updated the specifications to include parameters and fields that will be included in v2 of the API.|
-12/20/2019 | v1.4 | Updated New Alpha and Beta Endpoints as per GSA standards.
+12/20/2019 | v1.4 | Added "COMING SOON" section for upcoming changes to Alpha and Beta endpoints to meet new API standards.

 <p><small><a href="#">Back to top</a></small></p>